 As a form of first aid, if a person is having a cardiac arrest, bystanders can quickly provide BCLS (Basic Cardiac Life Support) that includes a cardiac massage and defibrillation using an AED (Automated Cardioverter Defibrillator).
 An AED is easily available in public places such as airports, aircraft, malls, etc. For this reason, everyone should learn how to give BCLS and use an AED.
 Be aware of the general symptoms of a poor heart so that you can be well prepared if any misfortune happens in the future.
 Also remember these symptoms differs from men to women, hence get your research done for both.

 Now that we know the primary differences between a heart attack and a cardiac arrest, we can use these terms undoubtedly.
-It is important to enjoy life, have new experiences, and make unforgettable memories, but, at the same time, ensure that you take care of your heart and follow tips for a healthy heart.
-This will surely prevent undesirable heart conditions for a long life.
+It is important to enjoy life, have new experiences and make unforgettable memories, but at the same time, ensure that you take care of your heart and follow tips for a healthy heart.
+This will surely prevent undesirable heart conditions for long life.